Reading is a big part of our learning in Y4S!

 In Y4S, we use a range of quality reading texts to get the best possible outcome in our writing.
-In the Autumn term we will be reading the picture book Atlantis: Legend of a Lost City and This Morning I Met A Whale by Michael Morpurgo.
+In the Autumn term we read a picture book titled Atlantis: Legend of a Lost City by Christina Balit and This Morning I Met A Whale by Michael Morpurgo.

 We also read a class novel in each term.
-This term we are reading Secrets of a Sun King by Emma Carroll which will relate to our Spring topic: Ancient Egypt.
+This term we are reading Secrets of a Sun King by Emma Carroll which relates to our Spring topic: Ancient Egypt.